charlon/angular-tastypie/README.md

 frameworks-comparison
 ====================

-Django project that serves a REST API using Tastypie.
-For the clients, a comparison of various client-side js applications that consumes the API.
-Going to enable PushState across all the comparison apps.
+Django project that serves a REST API.
+For the clients, a comparison of various client-side js applications that consumes the API as well as a Django app using PJAX.
+PushState is supported across all the comparison apps.

 Installation
 ------------